Back to blog

 Web 2.0 and the role of a CMS

-Dynamic content delivery brought new ways to present and interact with Web content, emphasizing sites being more social.
-The term Web 2.0 helped define what is also called the participative or participatory social web.
-Web 2.0 also refers to the surge in user-generated content and the ease of use to make websites work with other products and systems.
+Dynamic content delivery brought new ways to present and interact with web content, emphasizing that sites are more social.
+The term Web 2.0 defines the participative or participatory social web.
+Web 2.0 also refers to the surge in user-generated content and the ease of use to make websites work with other systems.

 The core components of a CMS